saifabusaleh/chat/README.md

 Socket.io for live updates

-For simplicity there is no validation on the join page
+For simplicity there is no validation on the input

 ## Getting started